toxnico/DMStepper/README.md

 # DMStepper
-Stepper motor driver for Arduino
+Stepper motor driver for Arduino (currently in development, not packaged as library yet).

 ```C++
 //Create a motor, telling the direction and step pins